Patricia L. Herbold: Early life

-Ambassador Herbold was born in and grew up in Cincinnati, Ohio.
+Herbold was born in and grew up in Cincinnati, Ohio.
+Born into a family of five children, Herbold's father left the family due to a gambling addiction and her mother raised the five children by herself.
+Unable to raise the five children, Herbold and her four siblings were left at St. Joseph’s Orphanage in Ohio.
+Herbold would stayed at the orphanage from fifth grade until after eighth grade.

 She received a B.A. in chemistry from Edgecliff College (now part of Xavier University) in Cincinnati in 1962, graduating cum laude.
 She later received a J.D. degree from the Northern Kentucky University Salmon P. Chase College of Law in 1977, graduating second in her class.

 Career

 Chemistry

-Ambassador Herbold initially worked for the federal government as an analytical chemist dealing with water pollution.
+Herbold initially worked for the federal government as an analytical chemist dealing with water pollution.
 She later served as Chief of the Data Processing Unit of the Federal Water Pollution Control Administration Lake Erie Program Office.

 Law

-After retiring from the federal government, getting married, and raising three children, Herbold began a career as an attorney.
+After retiring from the federal government, Herbold began a career as an attorney.
 She was a prosecutor and had a private practice from 1978 to 1979.
 Later, she was Associate Regional Counsel for Prudential Insurance of America from 1979 to 1988.
 For two years from 1988 to 1990, she was the General Counsel of Bank One, Dayton, Ohio.
 She was an attorney with the Cincinnati law firm of Taft, Stettinius & Hollister from 1990 to 1994.

 Local government

-Ambassador Herbold was a member of the City Council of Montgomery, Ohio from 1983 to 1986.
+Herbold was a member of the City Council of Montgomery, Ohio from 1983 to 1986.
 She was mayor of the city beginning in 1986.